kyma-project/kyma/docs/serverless/03-01-available-runtimes.md

 Functions support multiple languages through the use of runtimes.
 In order to use chosen runtime supply the value in `spec.runtime` field of [Function CR](#custom-resource-function).
 If it's not specified, it defaults to `nodejs12`.
 Node.js function dependencies should be specified using [package.json](https://docs.npmjs.com/creating-a-package-json-file) format.
 Python Function dependencies should follow requirements format, used by [pip](https://packaging.python.org/key_projects/#pip).

-See example Functions in each available runtime:
+See sample Functions for each available runtime:

 <div tabs name="available-runtimes" group="available-runtimes">
   <details>